Today, 40 years ago, I landed in America, saying goodbye to Ireland as my home for good.

 I was anxious to get going.
 I was 24-years-old at the time and the clock was ticking as far as I was concerned.
 This was not an involuntary departure.
 I loved what America represented.

-Two years teaching and living in Ireland, after graduation from University College Dublin, had convinced me it was time to give up on a teaching career.
+Two years teaching and living in Ireland, after graduating from University College Dublin, had convinced me it was time to give up on a teaching career.

 No, it was time to fly the great Atlantic.
 I had a mere tourist visa back then when it hardly seemed to matter.
 Life would find a way of sorting all that out.
 And it did.